No. 7 Kentucky tightens D, rallies to beat Florida 65-54

 BIG PICTURE

-Kentucky: The Wildcats have the talent and depth to overcome a lot of issues, including a double-digit deficit on the road.
-Defense was a big key, no surprise since Kentucky has held five opponents to 55 or fewer points during its eight-game win streak.
+Kentucky: Defense continues to be the key to the Wildcats’ winning streak.
+Kentucky has held five opponents, including Florida, to 55 or fewer points during the last eight games.

-Florida: The Gators can look solid in spurts, but they have way too many cold-shooting spurts to be more than a middle-of-the-pack team in the SEC.
+Florida: The Gators can look solid at times, but they have way too many cold-shooting spurts to be more than a middle-of-the-pack SEC team.

 POLL IMPLICATIONS